renzojared/DotEmilu/README.md

 - Handles HTTP responses with status codes and error handling.
 - Built with **.NET 8** for cross-platform compatibility (Windows, Linux, macOS).
 - Supports **async/await** for non-blocking HTTP calls.
+- Includes request contracts and base constraints for verifiers.
+- Provides an **HttpHandler** to simplify request handling.
+- New extension method to register handlers using reflection for cleaner setup.

 ## How to Use